Craig-Vaughan-R/Craig-Vaughan-R/README.md

 <h2 align="center">...a Data Analyst</h2>

 ### About Me
-A Business Management Graduate and former Marketing Executive with a newfound passion for Data Analytics.
+I'm a Business Management Graduate that discovered a passion for data during my tenure as a Marketing Executive .
 After realizing my interest in the data field, I embarked on a journey to further enhance my skills and knowledge through a 12-week intensive Data Analytics bootcamp, as well as through independent study.
 Now, I'm thrilled to utilize my diverse background and deepened expertise to tackle real-world challenges through data analysis.

 ### Technical Skills